Skip to main content

 Conditional formatting

-If you create an Overall visualization with a single measure, you can apply conditional formatting to color the visualization as an indication of data severitygreen for ok, amber for warning, red for critical.
+If you create an overall visualization with a single measure, you can apply conditional formatting to color the visualization as an indication of data severitygreen for ok, amber for warning, red for critical.

 To add conditional formatting, click the paintbrush icon in the visualization pane on the right, then click Add condition.
 Select the condition to apply to the data and the corresponding formatting.
 You can create multiple conditions.